LifeHack (film)

-LifeHack is a 2025 screenlife action thriller film directed by Ronan Corrigan, in his directorial debut.
-It premiered at SXSW 2025.
+LifeHack is a 2025 British screenlife action thriller film directed by Ronan Corrigan.
+It premiered at South by Southwest (SXSW) in 2025 and was released in the UK in Vue cinemas on 15 May 2026 The film stars Georgie Farmer, Yasmin Finney, Roman Hayeck-Green, James Scholz with Jessica Reynolds, and Charlie Creed-Miles.

-Synopsis
+Premise

 Used to encountering scammers online, four young adults come up with a plan to try to steal cryptocurrencies from Don Heard, a tech billionaire.